rccohn/DeepSPPARKS/README.md

 ## experiments/
 This section contains the code for individual experiments for characterizing grain growth trajectories.
 Experiments are configured as mlflow projects.
 Each experiment contains a sample YAML file with descriptions of the parameters that can be passed to the experiment.
 To run mlflow projects, `docker/worker-run-experiment/run_experiment.sh` is used.

+**NOTE:**
+Some of the paths have changed, so some experiments may return file not found or permission denied errors.
+Following the code should reveal what paths need to be updated, and I'll fix this when I can get around to it, but in the meantime, see the `getting-started/` section for a fully working example.

 ## deepspparks/
 This section defines the Graph data structure containing the SPPARKS simulation data, and provides some additional data analysis and visualization functions that are commonly used in several experiments.